thaistrok/clinic_appointment_server/FrontEnd/README.md

 A modern React-based frontend application for a clinic appointment management system.
 This application allows patients and doctors to manage appointments, prescriptions, and user profiles through an intuitive user interface.

+A full-stack web application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) for a Clinic Appointment System.
+It enables users to securely register, authenticate, and explore pets available for adoption.
+The app features a responsive, mobile-first design with smooth animations to enhance user engagement.
+Users can browse adoptable pets, submit and manage adoption requests, add or edit pet listings, and update their user profiles.
+JWT-based authentication protects user-specific features, while MongoDB efficiently manages all CRUD operations for users, pets, and adoption requests—ensuring scalable, real-time performance across devices.

 ## Technology Stack

 - **Framework**: [React 19](https://reactjs.org/)